modular-component/website/docs/intro.md

   set up by the very first call, otherwise it could break stages depending on it.

-  When using TypeScript, this is enforced internally, and a subsequent call to an already added stages will be narrowed to force honoring previous contracts.
+  When using TypeScript, this is enforced internally, and a subsequent call to an already added stage will be narrowed to force honoring previous contracts.

 - A **multiple**-mode stage on the other hand can appear in various places in the pipeline.